 Q: What is a “Secondary Share Account”?

 Secondary Share Accounts (also known as “sub-accounts” or S2 accounts) are a great way to organize savings to meet your financial goals.
 Multiple sub-accounts can be opened to identify, organize, and budget for any number of reasons!
-Members can nickname secondary accounts (ex: vacation fund, wedding savings, fun money, etc.) and use ACH transfers to make saving automatic!
+Members can nickname secondary accounts (ex: vacation fund, wedding savings, fun money, etc.) and create recurring transfers to make saving automatic!

 Q: Do You Offer Credit Cards or Debit Cards?